 How is a barrier turned into a portal?

 I began doing translation work in 1998 after several years of living and studying in Japan (about 1994–2000, mainly in Kansai).
 I translated a wide variety of materials, which included ISO quality control and environmental policies, business marketing materials, magazine and newspaper articles, technical marketing materials for specialized large-scale commercial equipment, commercial contracts, legal judgments, and even a book on management philosophy.
-Over the years, I gradually came to specialize only in equity research across a wide range of industry coverages, and this continues.
+Over the years, I gradually came to specialize only in equity research across a wide range of industry coverages.

 Language does not have to remain a barrier, but can be transformed into a portal across cultural worlds.
-It is my job to cross through this portal, return, and then convey what I have seen on the other side.
+When translating, I cross through this portal, return, and then convey what I have seen on the other side.